New York Smells: A Large Multimodal Dataset for Olfaction: The Dataset

 The Cyranose obtains a measurement by actively drawing air through its snout and exposing the sampled compounds to an array of 32 sensors.
 Each sensor is a conductive polymer composite whose electrical resistance changes as odorant molecules are absorbed and cause the polymer to swell.
 We sample the resistance of all 32 sensors over time as the air sample is acquired, yielding a time-varying response for each channel.
 The raw olfactory signal is the matrix $x_S \in \mathbb{R}^{T \times 32}$, where each column corresponds to one sensor in the array and each row to one timestep.

 \paragraph{Capturing procedure.} Sensing objects in the scene requires separating the ambient odors from the odor of the object.
 For each sample, we first capture the baseline smell of the ambient environment, followed by the smell of the object of interest.
 Cyranose has two independent air pathways that can ``sniff" outside air into its sensor chamber.
 The purge/baseline inlet, shown in Figure~\ref{fig:capture_setup}, on the side of Cyranose, pulls in ambient air, which leaves the sensor array through the exhaust outlet.
 Through this purge inlet-to-exhaust pathway, we first record the baseline smell for 10 seconds, receiving a ${14 \times 32}$ baseline matrix, representing each sensor for 14 timesteps.
 During this interval, air is drawn through the side port rather than the measurement inlet to avoid contamination from the target.
 Next, we record two samples through the main pathway, the snout.
 For data efficiency, we record two samples for each object from different positions.
 Both samples are 10 seconds.
-The raw olfactory data is thus a $28 \times 32$ matrix, which is the concatenation of the baseline and sample stages.
-See Figure~\ref{fig:signal}.
+The raw olfactory data is thus a $28 \times 32$ matrix, which is the concatenation of the baseline and sample stages, as shown in Figure~\ref{fig:signal}.

-\paragraph{Labeling the dataset} Figure~\ref{fig:dataset} visualizes the scale and diversity of our vision \& olfaction dataset.
+\paragraph{Labeling the dataset.} Figure~\ref{fig:dataset} visualizes the scale and diversity of our olfaction and vision dataset.
 We used VLMs and the images in our dataset to automatically label the objects and materials.
 For materials, we used the Matador visual taxonomy of materials \cite{CAVE_427}.
 Using both views available in our dataset and this taxonomy as a closed set of categories, we generated material labels with VLMs (GPT-4o).
-For objects, we manually wrote a closed set of 49 categories that spans our dataset, then generating vision labels with VLMs (GPT-4o).
+For objects, we manually wrote a closed set of 49 categories that spans our dataset, then generated vision labels with VLMs (GPT-4o).
 We manually labeled the scene categories for each sample, assigning each data collection session into one of 8 scene categories.
+To validate the VLM-generated material labels, we manually audited 50 randomly sampled material annotations and observed 84\% agreement with human judgment; the most common failure mode was glass, which the VLM tended to confuse with the material behind a window.